What Do You Need?Barn Door Handle, Bypass & Bi Parting Hardware

 Barn Door Hardware

-Our heavy duty, durable barn doors wont let you down.
-Completely customizable, available unfinished or with a variety of sizes and finishes.
+Our heavy-duty, durable barn doors won't let you down.
+Completely customizable, available unfinished or with a variety of finishes, in a wide array of sizes.

 Barn Door + Barn Door Hardware Package Deals

 The first thing to consider when looking for the right equipment is the type of track the doors slide on.
-Round and square tracks are common.
+Round, square, and round tracks are common.
 You will need to inspect the tracks to see whether they need replacement.
 If so, you will want to purchase a kit that contains all the pieces that work together.

 After figuring out which model you need, you will then need to determine if a single or double bracket is necessary.
 End caps and hangers are included in a typical kit.
 The best approach is to replace the slides with the same barn door hardware that already exists, unless you want to add a second door or make other changes.